Pay-Per-Mile Car Insurance: Best Options & How it Works

 Basic Qualification Requirements

-Most pay-per-mile insurers require drivers to be at least 18 years old with a valid driver's license and a clean driving record.
-You'll need a smartphone compatible with tracking apps or a vehicle equipped with an OBD-II port for plug-in devices.
-Your car must be in the model year 1996 or newer to accommodate the required mileage tracking technology.
+Pay-per-mile insurers require you to be at least 18 years old with a valid driver's license and a relatively clean driving record.
+You'll need a smartphone compatible with tracking apps or a vehicle equipped with an OBD-II port (standard in cars made after 1996).

 usMap icon